 Analyze your cash flow.
 Take the info from your cash flow statements, and use it to understand how money is moving through your business.

 Figure out whether you need to increase cash flow.
-Coming up short covering expenses every month?
-Relying on your credit card to make ends meet?
+Relying on your credit card or line of credit to make ends meet?
 These are signs you need to free up more cash flow.

 Cut spending where you need to.
 Overspending cash can result either from covering unnecessary expenses, or paying for expenses at unstrategic times.
 Cut overspending to increase cash flow.